adi3e08/reinforcement_learning/tabular_RL/random_walk/README.md

 # Random Walk

-Consider $N$ states laid out in a row, with the left most state being a terminal state.
-Consider an agent who, when at a non-terminal state, chooses to move with probability $p$ to the left neighbour and with probability $1-p$ to the right neighbour(or to itself in case of the right-most state).
+Consider N states laid out in a row, with the left most state being a terminal state.
+Consider an agent who, when at a non-terminal state, chooses to move with probability p to the left neighbour and with probability 1-p to the right neighbour(or to itself in case of the right-most state).
 All rewards are 1.

 ![MDP](https://adi3e08.github.io/files/blog/random-walk/imgs/mdp.png)